sharmar0790/dot-tod/_posts/docker/2023-09-24-docker-networking.md

 `docker run --rm -d --network none --name my_nginx nginx`

 ## Overlays
 This is a special type of network which create an extra additional layer on the top of physical network layer.
-Using this type of networking we can connect the multilek docker host, or may be multiple cloud as well.
+Using this type of networking we can connect the multiple docker host, or may be multiple cloud as well.

 To create an overlay network named my-overlay-net, you’ll also need the `--subnet` parameter to specify the network block that Docker will use to assign IP addresses to the containers: